 (1) and (2) – Enter the number of male and female consumers served during the reporting year as self reported by each consumer.

 Section G – Race and Ethnicity

-(1) through (8) - Enter the number of consumers served during the reporting year in each category, as self-reported by each consumer.
-Each consumer may be counted under ONLY ONE of the following categories in the 704 Report, even if the consumer reported more than one race and/or Hispanic/Latino ethnicity.
+(1) through (8) - Enter the number of consumers served during the reporting year in each category, as self reported by each consumer.
+Each consumer may be counted under ONLY ONE of the following categories in the PPR, even if the consumer reported more than one race and/or Hispanic/Latino ethnicity.

 American Indian or Alaska Native.
 American Indian or Alaska Native means a person having origins in any of the original peoples of North and South America (including Central America), and who maintains tribal affiliation or community attachment.